-12. Information on deferred payments to suppliers.
+10. Information on deferred payments to suppliers.
 Third Additional Provision.
 "Disclosure obligation" provided for in Act 15/2010, of 5 July

-In 2021, the Fund did not perform any operations involving payments to suppliers.
+In 2022, the Fund did not perform any operations involving payments to suppliers.

-13. Subsequent events
+11. Subsequent events

-After the communication of 12 April 2022 by the Single Resolution Board of its Decision on 2022 ex-ante contributions to the SRF, FROB, pursuant to Regulation (EU) no. 806/2014 and to Regulation (EU) 2015/81, notified the Board's Decision to each entity, which calculates the annual contribution debited for each entity for collection purposes.
-The amount collected must be transferred to the SRF by 28 June 2022.
+After the communication of 3 May 2023 by the Single Resolution Board of its Decision on 2023 ex-ante contributions to the SRF, FROB, pursuant to Regulation (EU) no. 806/2014 and to Regulation (EU) 2015/81, notified the Board's Decision to each entity, which calculates the annual contribution debited for each entity for collection purposes.
+The amount collected must be transferred to the SRF by 29 June 2023.

-In turn, pursuant to Article 49 of Royal Decree 1012/2015, of 6 November, and Commission Delegated Regulation (EU) 2015/63, FROB has, by 1 May 2022, calculated and notified ordinary contributions to be settled by entities to the Fund by 15 June 2022, to then be subsequently transferred to the SRF.
+In turn, pursuant to Article 49 of Royal Decree 1012/2015, of 6 November, and Commission Delegated Regulation (EU) 2015/63, amended by Commission Delegated Regulation (EU) 2023/662, of 20 January 2023, FROB has, by 31 May 2023, calculated and notified ordinary contributions to be settled by entities to the Fund by 20 June 2023, to then be subsequently transferred to the SRF.

-In addition, the annual financing level for the Fund for 2022 has been established at 830,488 thousand Euros.
-Therefore, once the corresponding portion to be contributed to entities which contribute to the SRF has been deducted, contributions to be made to the Fund for 2022 would amount to 2,887 thousand Euros.
-The amount of the contribution by entities corresponding to 2021 that have registered in 2021 needs to be added to this amount, hence giving a final amount to be transferred to the National Resolution Fund of 2,890 thousand euros.
+In addition, the annual financing level for the Fund for 2023 has been established at 874,968 thousand Euros.
+Therefore, once the corresponding portion to be contributed to entities which contribute to the SRF has been deducted, contributions to be made to the Fund for 2023 would amount to 3,358 thousand Euros.

-As regards irrevocable payment commitments provided for in Article 53 of Act 11/2015, in order to ensure a consistent system with the one provided for by the Single Resolution Board for contributions to the SRF, the maximum limit of 15% of each entity's contribution is maintained for 2022, only accepting collateral in cash.
+As regards irrevocable payment commitments provided for in Article 53 of Act 11/2015, in order to ensure a consistent system with the one provided for by the Single Resolution Board for contributions to the SRF, each entity's contribution increases to 22.5% for 2023 (15% in 2022), only accepting collateral in cash.